aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-11-ie9-rc-geolocation-issue.html.md

 There's a few points to note about this:

-* I'm only passing in a callback for the *success* statement, I'm not passing in an *error* callback, nor am I passing in any position options (argument #3)
+* I'm only passing in a callback for the *success* event, I'm not passing in an *error* callback, nor am I passing in any position options (argument #3)
-* I'm not checking if `navigator.geolocation` actually exists, so it'll fail on older browsers
+* I'm not checking if `navigator.geolocation` actually exists, so it'll fail with a JavaScript error in older browsers
-* Calling `getCurrentPosition` will check if the user has allowed the browser to know where you are for the website, if it's the first time you'll receive a prompt which you can choose to block it anyway
+* Calling `getCurrentPosition` will check if the user has allowed the browser to know where you are for the website, if it's the first time you'll receive a prompt which you can choose to block it anyway (resulting in the error callback being invoked)

 # The issue with IE9 RC